 Polar bear season is upon us!
 Every October, polar bears begin to gather along the Hudson Bay shoreline and wait for the ice to form.
 Then, they can venture back out into the icy wilderness to hunt for seals all winter.
 And we’ve traveled there to bring you our best polar bear pictures.

 The tiny town of Churchill, Manitoba buzzes with activity as hundreds of wildlife photographers and tourists swarm to see the world’s largest land predator.
+Some are lucky enough to go on a walk with polar bears safari.

 Over the last few years, Hal and I have traveled to Churchill to see polar bears on several different occasions and at different times of year.
 We have seen big males fighting and playing, moms with cubs strengthening their bonds, and juveniles finding their way in the world for the first time.
 All those days spent with polar bears have resulted in a lot of photos.